robshahla/VisQUIC/README.md

 apt install wget
 ```

 3) Google Chrome.
-The version used to create this dataset is 114.0.5735.198.
-To download the current version: # TODO: check this
+The version used to create this dataset is 119.0.6046.159.
+To download the current version as an example:
 ```bash
 wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb
 sudo apt install ./google-chrome-stable_current_amd64.deb